handsontable/handsontable/docs/README-EDITING.md

 To check for broken links:

 1. Generate the Handsontable API reference.
-From the `./docs` directory, run:
+From the `docs` directory, run:
     ```bash
     npm run docs:api
     ```